mbarylsk/goldbach-partition/README.md

 ## Auxiliary script - GSC statistics

-_goldbach_stats.py_ is calculating all possible sum of primes for consequtive even integers first, then is presenting various interesting statistical properties of GPs like:
+_goldbach_stats.py_ is calculating all possible sums of primes for consequtive even integers first, then is presenting various interesting statistical properties of GPs like:

   * number of elements in _R(n)_ (so called Goldbach comet)
   * min/max/avg difference in _R(n)_